-CR07/16 Report on Order Routing Incentives
+FR08/17 Final Report on Order Routing Incentives

-This report provides a review of the approaches and practices used by regulators in their respective markets regarding incentives for order routing and execution that may influence the behaviour of intermediaries.
+This Final Report provides a review of the approaches and practices used by regulators in their respective markets regarding incentives for order routing and execution that may influence the behaviour of intermediaries.
 The report also examines practices by intermediaries, as well as planned reforms by a number of IOSCO member jurisdictions in this area.
-Given the forthcoming changes and existing differences in regulatory frameworks and national markets, IOSCO at this stage does not propose next steps beyond this report.
-However, it welcomes stakeholder views on its findings and on whether it should undertake any further work in this area.